 - Providing regional and country digital health leaders with technical assistance to successfully lead and execute digital health transformation initiatives to strengthen the health system through policies, standards, and governance.
-While there are multiple reference guides on the use and selection of appropriate tools for country digital health needs (Global Goods Guide Book, the Digital Health Implementation Investment Guide, the Digital Health Atlas, etc.), the wealth of information in these resources and selection of the appropriate tool can be daunting for both country leaders and donors, and global tools at times can feel irrelevant to or ignorant of important local, contextual factors.
-Knowing this.
-Digital Square supports country leaders with end-to-end digital health implementation strategy development.
-This includes but is not limited to: providing advice on a landscaping of current digital health tools that are viable for country adoption; advising on the creation of a digital health enterprise architecture; supporting the improvement, design, or uptake of a digital health policy and digital health costed road map; curating and publishing country-specific toolkits; contextualizing a country-specific "ideal state" framework in which the system flows through an interoperable enterprise architecture with decision support mechanisms built in; and supporting country-led procurement processes that further foster the broader ecosystem of choice discussed throughout this strategy. - Supporting the maturation of local markets and health systems to understand, identify, and sustain global goods for localized adoption and use with operational support and technical advisory services.
+There are multiple reference guides on the use and selection of appropriate tools for country digital health needs (Global Goods Guide Book, the Digital Health Implementation Investment Guide, the Digital Health Atlas, etc.), but the wealth of information in these resources and selection of the appropriate tool can be daunting for both country leaders and donors, and global tools at times can feel irrelevant to or ignorant of important local, contextual factors.
+Knowing this, Digital Square supports country leaders with end-to-end digital health implementation strategy development.
+This includes but is not limited to: providing advice on a landscaping of current digital health tools that are viable for country adoption; advising on the creation of a digital health enterprise architecture: supporting the improvement, design, or uptake of a digital health policy and digital health costed roadmap; curating and publishing countryspecific toolkits; contextualizing a country-specific "ideal state" framework in which the system flows through an interoperable enterprise architecture with decision support mechanisms built in: and supporting country-led procurement processes that further foster the broader ecosystem of choice discussed throughout this strategy.
+Individual health data privacy, security, and governance will be optimized through policy templates and by supporting establishment of an enabling vet protective policy environment focused on trust. - Supporting the maturation of local markets and health systems to understand, identify, and sustain global goods for localized adoption and use with operational support and technical advisory services.
 The digital health marketplace is filled with knowledge asymmetries, making it challenging for decision-makers to effectively evaluate existing digital health tools and systems.
 This can lead to a mismatch between needs and tools deployed to meet those needs, making it more difficult to deploy tools at scale.
 Digital Square supports decision-makers in evaluating digital health tools and adapting them for their context.
-Digital Square supports country leaders as they undertake requirements gathering processes, document referral flows and decision-making access points at each level of the health care management system, and evaluate those requirements and business processes to clearly define needs and match tools appropriately.
-We also help identify -through expressions of interest-local digital health entrepreneurs who can contribute to country digital transformation.
-Recognizing these entrepreneurs may be new, Digital Square created an organizational development tool to identify areas of support to ensure these digital entrepreneurs can enter, scale, and sustain a thriving business in global health.
+Digital Square supports country leaders as they undertake requirements gathering processes, document referral flows, and decision-making access points at each level of the health care management system and evaluate those requirements and business processes to clearly define needs and match tools appropriately.
+We also help identify-through expressions of interest-local digital health entrepreneurs who can contribute to country digital transformation.